Kaymer takes control at treacherous Pinehurst

 World number one Adam Scott, grouped with fellow Masters champions Bubba Watson and Charl Schwartzel in one of the most eye-catching trios of the day, struggled to a 73 that included four bogeys and a lone birdie.

-“I‘m a little disappointed,” said Scott, who is bidding for his second major title after clinching his first at last year’s Masters.
+Australian Scott, bidding for his second major title after clinching his first at last year’s Masters, was among the pre-tournament favorites at Pinehurst after winning four times in his last 17 starts worldwide.

-“I played a little better than what I ended up shooting.
-Around this kind of golf course, I just put it down to my short game not being spot on today.”

-Reigning Masters champion Watson fared even worse on the way to a 76 while South African Schwartzel, who claimed his green jacket at Augusta National in 2011, opened with a 70.

 Editing by Frank Pingue